How to Choose a Career When You Want to Do Everything

 You’ve done your research, asked your friends about it, but you’re still lost.
 Time to test the waters and get some hands-on experience!

-Still, before you do that, you might want to consider consulting a career coach.
+Still, before you do that, you might want to consider taking a "What career is right for me?" quiz or consulting a career coach.
 This professional may aid you in figuring out what career paths could be fitting for you.
 It’s an investment, so make sure you check for credentials and client reviews before deciding if it’s right for you.

 To gain actual job experience, look for short-term opportunities, such as internships, or job shadowing.
 This way you get an idea of what it’s like to work in that position or industry without having to commit fully.